menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Managing Application Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Network Settings dialog box lets you set up the interfaces on the appliance.
-You can create sub-interfaces, which divide a physical interface into multiple logical interfaces.
-Each sub-interface has a unique IP address and allows you to segment networks into smaller broadcast domains with VLANs.
-This improves network performance, security, and manageability.
+You can create sub-interfaces, allowing you to logically divide a physical interface into multiple virtual interfaces, each with distinct IP addresses.
+This segmentation is crucial for efficiently managing network traffic and facilitating communication between different VLANs.
 You can also modify the loopback address.

 **To manage application interfaces:**